Airam Cabrera: Korona Kielce

 On 2 June 2015, it was reported that Airam's first club Tenerife were interested in reacquiring his services.
 However, this scheme collapsed the following month, and as Cádiz also failed to gain promotion, he instead moved abroad for the first time by signing a one-year deal at Poland's Korona Kielce.

 Airam made his top flight debut on 11 September 2015, starting in a goalless draw at Lechia Gdańsk, and scored his first Ekstraklasa goal on 16 October, a penalty to win the game against Śląsk Wrocław.
 He netted his first hat-trick in Poland on 20 February 2016, in a 4–2 victory over Gdańsk at the Stadion Miejski Kielce; despite the team finishing in the bottom half of the table, his tally of 16 goals was bettered only by Nemanja Nikolić of champions Legia Warsaw.

 Anorthosis

-Airam switched countries again on 10 August 2016, signing for Anorthosis Famagusta F.C. of the Cypriot First Division and teaming up with several compatriots including manager Antonio Puche.
+Airam switched countries again on 10 August 2016, signing for Anorthosis Famagusta FC of the Cypriot First Division and teaming up with several compatriots including manager Antonio Puche.
 He made his debut on 11 September, replacing Esmaël Gonçalves after 59 minutes of the away fixture against Aris Limassol FC and scoring the 2–1 winner.